revbayes/revbayes/help/md/mvNNI.md

 ## Name
-mvNNI: Nearest Neighbor Interchange (NNI)
+mvNNI
 ## Title
-Nearest Neighbor Interchange(NNI) move for unrooted phylogenetic trees
+Nearest Neighbor Interchange (NNI) move.
 ## description
-mvNNI is a tree topology move that performs a Nearest Neighbor Interchange (NNI) on a given time tree.
+Tree topology move that performs a Nearest Neighbor Interchange (NNI) on a rooted or unrooted tree.
 ## details
-mvNNI proposes small changes to a tree topology by interchanging the positions of two subtrees around an internal branch.
+`mvNNI` changes tree topology by interchanging the positions of two subtrees around an internal branch.
 For each selected internal edge, the move considers two alternative topologies.
-This move is commonly used in MCMC to explore tree space efficiently while maintaining relatively high acceptance rates
+As there are (n - 3) internal edges in an unrooted tree of n taxa, every such tree has (2n - 6) NNI "neighbors" that are one NNI move away.
+This neighborhood is smaller than that induced by more complex topology moves such as `mvSPR`.
+As a result, `mvNNI` is computationally cheaper than `mvSPR` and will often have exhibit higher acceptance rates, but explores tree space less thoroughly and is more likely to get stuck in local optima (resulting in poor mixing).
+The RevBayes implementation of the NNI move can be applied to both `BranchLengthTree` and `TimeTree` objects.
 ## authors
 ## see_also
+mvFNPR
 mvSPR
 mvTreeScale
 ## example
+    taxa <- v(taxon("A"), taxon("B"), taxon("C"), taxon("D"), taxon("E"), taxon("F"))
+    height ~ dnUniform(0, 10)
+    moves = VectorMoves()

+    # Apply the NNI move to an unrooted BranchLengthTree
+    bltree ~ dnUniformTopology(taxa)
+    moves.append( mvNNI(tree=bltree, weight=taxa.size()) )

+    # Apply the NNI move to a rooted TimeTree
+    timetree ~ dnUniformTimeTree(rootAge=height, taxa=taxa)
-moves.append( mvNNI(tree=topology, weight=ntaxa) )
+    moves.append( mvNNI(tree=timetree, weight=taxa.size()) )

 ## references
 - citation: Robinson DF (1971).
 Comparison of labeled trees with valency three.
 Journal of Combinatorial Theory, Series B, 11(2):105-119.
   doi: 10.1016/0095-8956(71)90020-7